annmonrajijames/Child_safety_gadget_HomeSecurity/README.md

 Click on "New Project"
 ![Alt text](Resources/image-5.png)

-Copy the JavaScript code and paste it there, you will get the code from "Google_appscript.txt" file inside "Photo_ESP32Cam" folder
+Copy the JavaScript code and paste it there, you will get the code from "Google_appscript.js" file inside "Photo_ESP32Cam" folder
 ![Alt text](Resources/image-6.png)

 Name your project by changing "Untitled Project" and then click on Deploy button and select "New deployment"